ImplFerris/pico-pico/src/debugging/gdb/analyze-led-loop.md

 63              led_pin.set_high().unwrap();
 ```

-The program stopped right before calling set_high.
+The program stopped right before calling `set_high`.
 This is the perfect moment to check what the register looks like before we turn the LED on.

 ## Checking GPIO Registers Before set_high